Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 * Dependencies with other requirements

   Dependencies with other requirements This function requires the user to have navigated to a dashboard with graphs and tables to be visualised.
-It also relies on INSERT HERE as well for us to show the graphs.

 ## **3.6 Dashboard Selection**